-Consider what you will do in different types of weather?
-How will you keep cakes dry from a rain shower or stop things blowing away if it gets windy?
+It's helpful to consider what you will do in different types of weather.
+How will you keep your cakes dry from a rain shower or stop things blowing away if it gets windy?

 - Tables and chairs.
 Fold up furniture, such as trestle tables are easy to put up and take down - Bits and bobs.
-Scissors, sticky tape, blutac, string all the usual suspects. - Rain or shine.
+Scissors, sticky tape, blutac, string - all the usual suspects. - Rain or shine.
 Think about rain cover or shade.